 Additional Savings Opportunities:

-Shop for materials at local “salvage stores.”
-While you may assume that such stores carry only junk or damaged materials, that’s not the case.
-I’ve often saved hundreds on returned or slightly damaged doors and windows that were equal to or better than those for which I had originally budgeted.
+Shop for materials at local salvage stores. While you may assume that such stores carry only junk or damaged materials, that is not the case.
+I have often saved hundreds on returned or slightly damaged doors and windows that were equal to or better than those for which I had originally budgeted.
 The key is to make certain the items fit your needs, both for energy efficiency and appearance.

 Do some of the work yourself.
 Those who are handy, and some who are not so handy, will still find some tasks on their project where they may be able to save by providing some of the labor.
 Jobs as simple as site clean up, painting, screwing down a subfloor, or installing insulation can easily be done by anyone who has ever operated a hand drill or paint roller.
 Check with your contractor to see if providing labor on your job makes sense.